Skip to Main Content

 End-user licensing

 If you are the current copyright owner of the work, you can determine what others can do with it.
 During the deposit process, you will be able to apply a Creative Commons end-user license to your work to clearly indicate to others how they may use it.
-Please refer to the Use Creative Commons Licenses guide for more information.
+Please refer to Creative Commons' About CC Licenses guide for more information.

 Are there any deposit requirements?